TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 This lists files within an extension that have a specific meaning by convention.
 TYPO3 will scan for reserved file names and use the content for specific functionality.
-For example, if a svg logo of your extension is placed at :file:`Resources/Public/Icons/Extension.svg`, the Extension Manager will show that image.
+For example, if a svg logo of your extension is placed at :file:`Resources/Public/Icons/Extension.svg`, the `Extension Manager`:pn: will show that image.

 Most of these files are not required.
 The exception is :file:`ext_emconf.php`:
-You can not have a TYPO3
-extension recognized by TYPO3 without this file.
+You can not have a `TYPO3`:pn: extension recognized by TYPO3 without this file.

 In general, do not introduce your own files in the root directory of